-We are actively addressing the ongoing threat of the Coronavirus (COVID-19) outbreak, in line with Government advice.
+We continue to address the ongoing threat of the Coronavirus (COVID-19) outbreak, in line with Government advice.

-We are committed to protecting people we support during this time and have developed continuity plans to ensure the support we provide isn’t compromised, even in a pandemic.
+We are committed to protecting people we support during this time and have developed continuity plans to ensure the support we provide isn’t compromised, even during lockdown circumstances.

 We are continually monitoring and adapting our plans in line with guidance from the Government and Public Health England.

 We are committed to enabling the people we support to stay in touch with family and friends by whatever means are permitted and enabling visits where it is safe and permitted to do so.
 We are required to follow the Government's advice on this matter, which is summarised below:

 The Government issued updated guidance for supported living settings on 30 March 2021.
 This is published on their website.
 It states the importance of maintaining opportunities for visiting for supported people and their families & friends.
 It sets out an approach which covers the following three elements:

 - people living in supported living settings live in their own homes.
 This means that they need to follow national restrictions as a member of the general public.
 Things like exemptions for some indoor gatherings and support bubbles should be taken into consideration and may support visiting.

 - supported living managers should seek to support opportunities for visiting wherever it is safe to do so.
 These opportunities should be based on dynamic risk assessments, that are developed in consultation with the people who live in the setting and take into account their individual needs.

 - supported living managers should work with supported people to identify what further steps they can take to manage risk around visiting.